 Your website is your first impression

-What you may not have realized is that now more than ever, potential clients and customers use your company’s website as their first impression about your business.
+What you may not have realized is that now more than ever, potential clients and customers use your company’s website as their first impression of your business.
 Because of the ease of finding out about a business online, this is how customers are vetting businesses.

 And even more often, customers are going straight to the website of a prospective company.
 They want to see what that business has to offer and why that company should be the one that they choose.
 For this reason, it is imperative that your company has a website regardless of the industry.